TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

 These can either be added to the `default` section or individually to the `development` and `test` sections.

 It may look like we could skip this entirely and just use the standard `DATABASE_URL` environment variable with something like `postgres://username:password@postgres/DB_NAME` but this will cause problems when running commands such as `rake db:migrate`.
-These do not reload environment variables between operating on the test and development databases and therefore raise exceptions when trying to apply migrations to test and development as these will both try and use the same database.
+These do not reload environment variables between operating on the test and development databases and therefore raise exceptions when trying to apply migrations to test and development as these will both try and use the same database name.

-We can then update our `docker-compose.yml` file to set these environment variables, to do this we update the definition of the app service as follows:
+We can see these map to the values set in the `environment` section of our `app` definition in `docker-compose.yml`:

 ```
 services: